 The Essential Twillingate Itinerary; Hiking, Icebergs, Whales and Art

-Fishing hut Twillingate Newfoundland
+Red Fishing hut surrounded by water and red rocky shoreline Twillingate Newfoundland

 Day 1 – Fresh Seafood, Scenic Lookouts and Indigenous history

-When you’ve worked up an appetite, a stop for fresh caught seafood is the best way to dive into the Newfoundland culinary scene.
-Arguably the best lobster restaurant in the region, Doyle Sansome & Sons is just a short detour off the highway, and well worth the diversion.
-With a live lobster pool just steps away from the kitchen, and with the day’s catch being hauled up beside your dockside table, seafood doesn’t get much fresher than this!
-Lobster is their specialty, and we highly recommend ordering a full lobster dinner.
-If you need some help with digging into your dinner, not to worry; there are handy step-by-step instructions on your plate to make sure you take advantage of every tasty morsel of your meal.
-If lobster isn’t your thing, other delicacies like fresh caught mussels, fish and chips, cod nuggets, squid rings and seafood chowder are also great options.
+When you’ve worked up an appetite, it’s time to dive into Newfoundland’s culinary scene with a stop for fresh-caught seafood.
+Arguably the best lobster restaurant in the region, Doyle Sansome & Sons is a short detour off the highway, and well worth the diversion.
+With the live lobster pool just steps away from the kitchen, and with the day’s catch being hauled up beside your dockside table, seafood doesn’t get much fresher than this!

 Day 2 – Spectacular Viewpoints, Local Artisans and Hometown Eats

-As you venture further south, aim your sights at the giant lobster trap where you’ll find Scot’s Pencil Art studio.
+As you venture further south, aim your sights at the giant lobster trap where you’ll find Scot’s Pencil Art Studio.
 Check out his intricate pencil art illustrating iconic symbols of Newfoundland, from landscapes to wildlife.
 Some prints even come with frames made from upcycled wooden lobster traps!
 The gallery also showcases art from other local artists including homemade jams, sand art and moose bone carvings.

 One final must-stop for art and shopping in Twillingate is the Artisan Market.
 Showcasing over 100 artisans from across the province (and a handful from Nova Scotia), there is no better way to support local makers.
 Browse their extensive selection of arts, crafts and locally made products, from coffee and soaps, to pottery and hand-woven treasures.

-Hit the road and head to the northwest headland of North Twillingate Island for one of the best viewpoints at the historic Long Point Lighthouse.
-A treasured symbol of the community, the brick lighthouse was built in 1876, and later encased in reinforced-concrete in 1929.
-Situated 331 feet above sea level, the sweeping views of the harbour from the lighthouse and surrounding lookout points are stunning.
-On a foggy day, the sound of the fog horn sounding with waves lapping at the bottom of majestic cliffs creates a truly magical experience.
-If you’re looking to explore the area further there are hiking trails leading east from the lighthouse, and several routes leading down to the bottom of the cliffs.
-Be sure to pop inside the lighthouse for look around, and drop into the Lightkeeper’s Fudgery and Gift Shop at the edge of the parking lot to pick up a souvenir from your visit.
+Hit the tarmac and head to most northwesterly point of North Twillingate Island, where you’ll find one of the best viewpoints in the region at the historic Long Point Lighthouse.
+A treasured symbol of the community, the brick lighthouse was built in 1876, and later protected and encased in reinforced-concrete in 1929.
+Situated 331 feet above sea level, the sweeping views of the harbour from the lighthouse and surrounding lookout points are unmatched.
+On a foggy day, the sound of the fog horn paired with the crashing waves at the bottom off majestic cliffs, creates a truly mystical experience.

 Finish the day with a lively evening at the Twillingate-New world Island Dinner Theatre, located in the heart of downtown Twillingate.
-Enjoy traditional Newfie music and funny skits as you chow down on a scrumptious meal of lobster, cod, or salmon with a pint of local suds.
-They also offer non-seafood, gluten free and kid friendly option catering to those with dietary preferences, making it the perfect night out for any visitor.
+Enjoy traditional Newfie music and funny skits as you chow down on a scrumptious meal of lobster, cod, or salmon paired with a pint of local suds.
+They also offer non-seafood, gluten free and kid-friendly option catering to those with dietary preferences, making it the perfect night out for any visitor.

 Day 3 –Icebergs, Whales, Secluded Coves and Local Cuisine

-There is no more quintessential image of Newfoundland, than giant icebergs floating past colourful coastal villages, and whales’ tails on the horizon.
-Iceberg season generally runs from mid-May to mid-June, and depends entirely on ocean currents of that particular year.
-If you’re lucky, you may be visiting while one of these mammoth ice structures gently floats into the harbour, visible from the shore.
-However, the best way to get an up-close look at these frosty beauties in on a local boat tour.
-There are several local outfitters offering tours in an assortment of boats (from small zodiacs to larger fishing boats) including Iceberg Quest Ocean Tours, Twillingate Adventure Tours and Iceberg Man Tours.
-Whale watching season runs from mid-May to September, so if you’re travelling outside of iceberg season, a boat tour is still worthwhile for the chance of seeing these grand sea creatures.
+If you’re lucky, you may be visiting while one of these mammoth ice structures gently floats into the harbour, visible from the shore, however the best way to get an up-close look at these giant icy beauties in on a local boat tour.
+There are several local outfitters offering tours, from small zodiac boats to larger fishing vessels, including Iceberg Quest Ocean Tours, Twillingate Adventure Tours and Iceberg Man Tours.

 Aerial view of French Beach Twillingate Newfoundland